Tofu cacciatore is inspired by my Italian grandma’s chicken cacciatore and is the ultimate vegetarian comfort meal.

 - Bread: flatbread, focaccia bread, or bruschetta brushed with garlic.

-- Potatoes: mashed potatoes, sweet potato mash, or cauliflower mashed potatoes.
+- Potatoes: mashed potatoes, roasted potatoes, or cauliflower mashed potatoes.

 Tips